 Stone, Space, and the Logic of Cave Architecture

 Arriving in Uçhisar, the visitor confronts a landscape shaped not by architects but by millennia of volcanic activity and human necessity.
 The soft tufa rock that defines Cappadocia was hollowed out by early inhabitants who understood that the earth itself could regulate temperature, absorb sound, and provide structural permanence that no surface building could match.
 That logic, developed across centuries of habitation, is the foundation on which every serious cave hotel in the region must now build its case.
-Hu of Cappadocia enters that conversation as the 2025 World Travel Awards winner for Türkiye's Leading Cave Hotel, a credential that positions it at the leading of a category with genuine depth and serious competition.
+Hu of Cappadocia enters that conversation as the 2025 World Travel Awards winner for Türkiye's Leading Cave Hotel.

 Village selection matters enormously in Cappadocia, and Uçhisar's position gives it specific advantages over Göreme or Avanos for a certain kind of traveller.
 The village sits at the highest natural point in the region, built around and into the great tufa citadel that has been inhabited since antiquity.
 That elevation translates into sightlines across the valleys that lower-altitude villages cannot replicate, and the relative quiet of Uçhisar compared to the tourist infrastructure density of Göreme makes it the address of choice for properties aiming at the premium end of the market.